 Kajdanowicz, T, Michalski, R, Musial, K & Kazienko, P 2016, 'Learning in unlabeled networks - An active learning and inference approach', AI COMMUNICATIONS, IOS PRESS, pp. 123-148.View/Download from: Publisher's site

-Abdullaev, S, McBurney, P & Musial, K 2016, 'Pricing options with portfolio-holding trading agents in direct double auction', Frontiers in Artificial Intelligence and Applications, pp. 1754-1755.View/Download from: Publisher's site
+Abdullaev, S, McBurney, P & Musial, K 2016, 'Pricing Options with Portfolio-Holding Trading Agents in Direct Double Auction', ECAI 2016: 22ND EUROPEAN CONFERENCE ON ARTIFICIAL INTELLIGENCE, 22nd European Conference on Artificial Intelligence (ECAI), IOS PRESS, Hague, NETHERLANDS, pp. 1754-1755.View/Download from: Publisher's site

 Venkata, SK, Keppens, J & Musial, K 2016, 'Agent based simulation to evaluate adaptive caching in distributed databases', Lecture Notes in Computer Science (including subseries Lecture Notes in Artificial Intelligence and Lecture Notes in Bioinformatics), pp. 455-462.View/Download from: Publisher's site